dchelimsky/acts-as-savable/README.md

-All the finders work as expected, but `save`, `save!`, `update_attribute`, `update_attributes`, and `update_attributes!` all create and/or update records in the "thing_decorations" table (in this case updating ony the `:thing_id` and `:decoration` columns).
+All the finders work as expected, but `save`, `save!`, `update_attribute`, `update_attributes`, and `update_attributes!` all create and/or update records in the "thing_decorations" table (in this example updating ony the `:thing_id` and `:decoration` columns).

 ## Status

 This was extracted from an app, and is constrained by assumptions related to that app.
-It is very naive and not likely to solve all of your problems.
-If you have a problem that this almost solves, but not quite, please file an issue at https://github.com/dchelimsky/acts-as-savable/issues and help me to make it more useful for a wider audience.
+It is very naive and not likely to solve all, if any, of your problems.
+If you have a problem that this almost solves, but not quite, please file an issue at https://github.com/dchelimsky/acts-as-savable/issues and help me to make it useful for more scenarios.